-- 1) The procedure for the invitation of competitive bids is as follows: - Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - b) the information contained in a public advertisement, must include - - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million, or which are of a long term nature (longer than 3 years), or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to Sub-Section (2) of this policy; - (ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and - (iii) date, time and venue of any proposed site meetings or briefing sessions. - 2) The Accounting Officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - 3) Bid documents must be made available on Council's Website at no charge, as far as possible. - 4) The Municipality charges a non-refundable fee for provision of bid documents in hard copy format.
+1) The procedure for the invitation of competitive bids is as follows:

+a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of the municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and ^b) the information contained in a public advertisement, must include -(i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million, or which are of a long term nature (longer than 3 years), or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to Sub-Section (2) of this policy;

+(ii) a statement that bids may only be submitted on the bid documentation provided by the municipality; and

+- (iii) date, time and venue of any proposed site meetings or briefing sessions. - 2) The Accounting Officer may determine a closure date for the submission of bids which is less than the 30 or 14 days requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - 3) Bid documents must be made available on Council's Website at no charge, as far as possible. - 4) The Municipality charges a non-refundable fee for provision of bid documents.
 This is subject to annual review.
-Values of the fees will be determined annually and included in the official lists of tariffs.
-Bid documents issued in electronic form will be available free of charge. - 5) Bids submitted must be sealed.
+Values of the fees will be determined annually and included in the official lists of tariffs. - 5) Bids submitted must be sealed.